Skip to main content

 How Much Should You Keep in an Emergency Fund?

-Financial emergencies could pop up at any time without warning.
-When they do, they may take a serious toll on your savings account balance if you’re not prepared.
+Don’t be caught off guard when a disaster hits.
+Financial emergencies can pop up at any time without warning.
+When they do, they could take a serious toll on your savings account balance if you’re not prepared.
 While rebuilding your savings is possible, it’s far better to be prepared for emergencies before they happen.
 Building an emergency fund may help you do just that.

 Key Takeaways